is it safe to sleep with a wasp in the room?

 How Long Will A Wasp Stay in My Room?

-To be safe, if you see a wasp in your room, you might want to check around your bedroom and other rooms for wasps or a nest.
+To be safe, if you see a wasp in your room, you might want to check around your bedroom and other rooms for other wasps or a nest.

-Is It Safe to Sleep with A Wasp in The Room?
+Is It Safe To Sleep with A Wasp in The Room?

 If you know you’re not allergic to wasps, you may feel brave enough to let it stay in the room while you sleep and risk being stung.

 According to the Journal of Neurology, Neurosurgery, & Psychiatry, allergic reactions to wasp stings are usually minor and start within minutes to hours in 76-96% of people stung.
-However, there are many reports of delayed reactions after being stung.

 If you decide to sleep with a wasp in your bedroom and risk getting stung, especially if you know you’re allergic, you’re taking an unnecessary risk.